 Become a SONIC Drive-In Franchise Owner

 Increasing revenue, balanced dayparts and open territory make it a great time to own a SONIC franchise

 SONIC® is the nation’s largest and most beloved drive-in chain, serving hot, fresh and made-to-order food for more than 60 years.
 We’re rapidly expanding and have available territory and ideal locations in all 50 states.
 SONIC is more than an iconic brand; we are a solid franchise investment focused on the future and backed by visionary leadership, robust national advertising power and operational excellence.

 There has never been a better time to become a SONIC franchisee.
 Leadership from a best-in-class franchise support team, a diverse menu that maximizes all five dayparts like no other QSR in the industry and the marketing muscle of the wildly successful Two Guys national campaign have positioned us as a brand with remarkable momentum.
-SONIC franchise owners saw average gross sales-by-store increase from $1,072,000 in 2012 to $1,246,000 in 2015, with more than 23 percent of our stores exceeding $1.5 million in gross sales in fiscal year 2015.
+SONIC franchise owners saw average gross sales-by-store increase from $1,072,000 in 2012 to $1,257,000 in 2018.